 - First, fill out the red circle.
 What do you love?
 What is it that you can’t stop doing?
 What’s your hobby?
-What nobody has to remind you of doing?
+What does nobody have to remind you to do?

 - Second, fill out the blue circle.
 What are you good at?
 What are your skills?
 Is there anything you feel especially proud of?
 Is it writing?
 Cooking?
 Communicating?
 Dancing?
 Singing?
 The answer is no?
 Then think again!
 I’m sure you’re good at something!